 Another friend stopped when she was diagnosed with lung cancer, a little late in the game but a firm decision.
 Her spouse, however, went on smoking -- outside the walls of their house.

 It's just not easy, and most people who have stopped will say they gave it up multiple times before it worked.
-It was even harder to stop before the world admitted that nicotine was a serious addiction.
-Up until that time, anyone who said he or she couldn't stop was considered a weakling, unable to make serious decisions or commitments.

 For smokers, it was something of a relief to be told officially that they were addicted and stopping would be tough.
 Many had quit, backtracked and endured scorn from their non-smoking friends.
 Most of us former smokers remember the giving up experience vividly -- and when notes are compared, we find out how many different routes we took to get there -- and how many times we went back.